 4.7 Adjust the electrode offset potential.

-4.7.1 Place 1 &#181;L of the same electrolyte solution used to fill the micropipette on the flat surface around the shallow well of the hole slide glass, creating an electrolyte dome.
+4.7.1 Place 1 μL of the same electrolyte solution used to fill the micropipette on the flat surface around the shallow well of the hole slide glass, creating an electrolyte dome.

 4.7.2 Soak the tip of both micropipettes into the electrolyte dome by manipulating the micromanipulator.